SriMukundAtluri/CODTECH-Task2/README.md

-# CODTECH-Task2
-# Linear-Regression-Prediction-Project
+Name: SRI MUKUND ATLURI

+Company: CODTECH IT SOLUTIONS

+ID: CT3MTDS84

+Domain: Data Analytics

+Duration: August to November 2024

+Mentor: Muzammil Ahmed

+Overview of the Project

+Project: PREDICTIVE MODELING WITH LINEAR REGRESSION

-Analyse a Dataset of Ecommerce company based in New York City that sells clothing online , order either on a mobile app or website for the clothes they want.
+Analyse a Dataset of Ecommerce company based in Hyderabad City that sells mobiles online .